virgip/trainEar/README.md

  * Headphones are recommended to improve the experience

 ## How to start
-* Connect Micro Bit via USB to your device and inject the provided code, you can download it from the folder above.
+* Connect Micro Bit via USB to your device and inject the provided code, you can download it from the folder above or from https://makecode.microbit.org/_gDFCWT03gdmj
 * Disconnect the USB cable from Micro Bit and plug Micro Bit to its battery supply.
 * Open the web-app: http://trainear-home.surge.sh/
 * Choose an exercise